International Student Program

 Part of what makes PCS such a dynamic school is our diverse student body.
 We have students from around the world who come here to study while they pursue their artistic goals.
-Approximately 15% of our student population is made up of international students from countries including Japan, Korea, France, China, Israel and Taiwan, just to name a few.
+Our international students come from many countries including Japan, Korea, France, China, Israel and Taiwan, just to name a few.
 PCS provides these students with a specialized course of study for non-native English speakers.

-The English as a Second Language (ESL) Program includes ESL I, ESL II, ESL History, and ESL Science.
-There are two levels of ESL which focus on developing the four main skills of reading, writing, listening, and speaking for the academic and non-academic environment.
-The two periods of ESL per day reinforce the structures students use in their other academic subjects.
-Learning takes place in small groups with an emphasis on English for communication.
-An integral component of the ESL program is a focus on American culture and issues pertaining to the experience of being an international student.
+The English as a New Language (ENL) Program includes an array of courses which support English Language Learners at multiple levels.
+ENL I and ENL II are courses that focus on developing the four main skills of reading, writing, listening, and speaking for the academic and non-academic environment.
+Students take ENL courses several times a day to reinforce the structures used in their other academic subjects.
+Learning takes place in small groups with an emphasis on English for communication, and an integral component of the ENL program is a focus on American culture and issues pertaining to the experience of being an international student.

-Most new ESL students also enroll in math, science, ESL History, and physical education.
+Most new ENL students also enroll in math, science, and physical education.
 Students also have the option of studying music, drama, and visual arts.
-With the exception of English, history, and science, ESL students are integrated into mainstream courses taken by English-speaking students as quickly as possible.
-PCS offers various bridge courses designed to connect the ESL offerings and the mainstream courses in Upper School.
-In recent years these have included Introduction to Literature, American Nation, and ESL Statistics.
+With the exception of English and history, ENL students are integrated into mainstream courses taken by English-speaking students as quickly as possible.
+PCS offers various bridge courses designed to continue to challenge and develop students’ English language skills, and ready them for ongoing coursework in the Upper School.